aydentownsley/VR_Chess_Stockfish/README.md

 ## Helpful Language
 UCI [Universal Chess Interface]
-:  Text based protocol used by engines to play chess games automatically.
+:  Text based protocol used by engines to play chess games automatically. [uci protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html)

 FEN [Forsyth–Edwards Notation]
 : A description of a board state as a string, using letters and numbers to define the pieces position and empty spaces.
 Following is an example of a string depicting the beginning state of a board as a FEN string.